In-depth Knowledge Of Nonprofits

 Outdoor Recreation and More

 Elliot Grossman, president of Ashire Communications, founded the firm so he could be an advocate for good causes.
-That’s why Ashire provides services to nonprofits and other organizations that help to make the world a better place.
+That’s why Ashire provides services to nonprofits, school districts, colleges and other organizations that help to make the world a better place.

 Ashire relies on a network of professionals who offer specialized expertise, including website developers, graphic artists, photographers and videographers.

 Mr. Grossman’s personal strengths include marketing communications strategy and management, publicity, e-newsletters, writing and editing.
 He often advises CEOs and other nonprofit leaders about best practices in communications, and coaches them for news interviews.
 He has served as Lakota Local School District’s interim director of communications & community relations, doing so on a consulting basis in a crisis situation.
 He also helped to create the Xavier Launch-a-Business Competition, better known as X-LAB, by heading a team that generated applications from more than 300 entrepreneurs who wanted guidance to start new businesses.